Frequently Asked Questions

 The amount you pay depends upon your insurance policy.
 It is a good idea to study your insurance policy before you go to the hospital for a scheduled procedure.
 Your insurance card will indicate if preadmission certification is necessary.
 Your employer may also be able to answer questions about your insurance coverage.

 Many major insurance companies require patients to pay a deductible (out-of-pocket expense) that may range anywhere from $100-$500 or more.
 After the deductible is paid, the insurance company will usually pay a percentage of the cost of hospitalization.
-You will be responsible for the remainder, including any expenses for private rooms or other costs not covered by your policy.
+You will be responsible for the remainder, including any expenses not covered by your policy.

 In some cases, the balance on your bill may be higher than you anticipated.
 This is not necessarily a result of increased medical costs.
 Employers periodically revise their policies and may even reduce the amount of coverage they offer.
 Employees may then have responsibility for a greater share of their healthcare costs.
 In addition, it’s important to remember that a single insurance company may write hundreds of different policies.
 Your policy may not be the same as your neighbor’s or co-worker’s.

 Why did I get more than one bill for the same visit?

 Sentara RMH bills for hospital-related charges only.
 Generally, physicians are not employed by Sentara RMH, so their fees are billed separately.
 Also, in accordance with insurance regulations, physician services must be included on separate bills.
 These bills may include fees from your personal physician, hospitalists, anesthesiologists, radiologists, pathologists, emergency department physicians, or any other consulting physician your personal doctor may have asked to review your case.

 What if I have problems paying my hospital bill?